VivionLin/vivionlin.github.io/_posts/2023-02-12-heptabase.md

 This makes sense as the neurons in our brains are also structured like a network, a graph.

-So, I couldn't wait to pay to subscribe to Roam Research just to experience and support it.
+So, I couldn't wait to pay to subscribe to Roam Research just to experience and support it :open_hands:.

 ## Poor in visualization